 The course provides a solid foundation in the biomanufacturing process of biopharmaceuticals, including producing them under current Good Manufacturing Practices.
 Students use bacteria, mammalian and/or yeast cells to produce human proteins using the tools of manufacturing, such as upstream and downstream processing of proteins and quality control of protein production.

-Prerequisite: BIOT125 (C or better) or permission of the STEM department
+Prerequisite: BIOT125 (C or better) or permission of the department of Science, Technology, Engineering and Mathematics

 This course is intended to prepare students for careers in Biotechnology.
 Topics include resume writing, interview skills, and discussion and presentation of scientific data.
-The course will feature speakers from the biotechnology industry and field trips to biotechnology laboratories.
+The course features speakers from the biotechnology industry and field trips to biotechnology laboratories.

 Prerequisite: BIOT125 (C or better)